jaspermai/Sketchy/README.md

 # Bread
 **Bread** is a team formed for the Hack the North 2020++ weekend and the team behind the creation of **Sketchy**.
-The team consists of 4 members of different university backgrounds:
+The team consists of 4 members with different university backgrounds:

 *Rosalyn Cheng* - 4th year Commerce student at Queen's University